surendravanteddu/BMwebapp/README.md

 6. Or you can uncomment line #2 and comment #3 in app.js. (here we are pointing to the server deployed on heroku)
 video: https://www.screencast.com/t/FVaGPPWkJLTb

-If you have xampp installed on your computer then you can simply clone this app to your htdocs folder, run this apache server and open http://localhost/BMwebapp in your browser.
+If you have xampp installed on your computer then you can simply clone this app to your htdocs folder, run the apache server and open http://localhost/BMwebapp in your browser.

 This app is also deployed on heroku.
 App url: https://bmwebapp.herokuapp.com/index.html#!/login